ammoniak/leddisplay-hardware/README.md

 Note: This is the first time I used a CAD-tool and the first time I used a laser cutter.
 Hence I made some rookie mistakes, but all in all the project looks okay.
 It's not 100% finished yet.

-The code is already online, but in an early stage.
-You can get it overe there: https://gitlab.luxeria.ch/xermic/ledisplay
+The code is online, but in an early stage.
+You can get it over there: https://gitlab.luxeria.ch/xermic/ledisplay

 ## Concept
 TODO ;-)